munificent/craftinginterpreters/book/introduction.md

 compiler, so it's sort of like a "compiler" that outputs a compiler.
 Hence the name, "compiler-compiler".

-It wasn't the first of its ilk, which is why it's named "Yacc"—Yet Another Compiler-Compiler.
+It wasn't the first of its ilk, which is why it's named "Yacc" -- Yet Another Compiler-Compiler.
 A later similar tool is [Bison][], named as a pun on the pronunciation of Yacc like "yak".

 [bison]: https://en.wikipedia.org/wiki/GNU_bison

-If you find all of these little self-references and puns charming and fun, you'll fit right here.
-If not, well, maybe the language nerd sense of humor will be an acquired taste for you.
+If you find all of these little self-references and puns charming and fun, you'll fit right in here.
+If not, well, maybe the language nerd sense of humor is an acquired taste.

 </aside>

-There are pros and cons to tools like that, and strong opinions on both sides.
-Here, I've chosen to eschew them.
-I want to ensure there are no dark corners where magic and confusion can hide, so we'll be writing everything by hand from scratch.
+We will abstain from using them here.
+I want to ensure there are no dark corners where magic and confusion can hide, so we'll write everything by hand.
 As you'll see, it's not as bad as it sounds and it means you really will understand each line of code and how both interpreters work.

 [lex]: https://en.wikipedia.org/wiki/Lex_(software)
 [yacc]: https://en.wikipedia.org/wiki/Yacc

-A book has different constraints from "real world" code and so the style of the code here might not always reflect the best way to write maintainable code in a normal codebase.
-I tend to not worry about about access control modifiers like `public` and `private` and don't do things like hide fields behind getters and setters.
-The pages here aren't as wide as your IDE and every character counts when I'm trying to make this easy for you to read.
+A book has different constraints from "real world" code and so the style of the code here might not always reflect the best way to write maintainable code in a production codebase.
+If I seem a little cavalier about, say, omitting `private` or declaring a global variable, understand I do so to keep the code easier on your eyes.
+The pages here aren't as wide as your IDE and every character counts.

 Also, the code here doesn't have many comments.
 That's because each handful of lines is surrounded by several paragraphs of honest-to-God prose explaining it.
-If you write a book to accompany each of your programs, you can ditch the comments too!
+If you write a book to accompany each of your programs, you are welcome to omit comments too.
 Otherwise, you should probably use `//` a little more than I do.

-Each chapter has a few other <span name="aside">accoutrements</span>.
+(What this book *doesn't* contain is the machinery needed to compile and run the code.
+I assume you can slap together a makefile or a project in your IDE of choice in order to get the code to run.)

+### Asides

+<span name="aside">Asides</span> contain biographical sketches, historical
+background, references to related topics, and suggestions of other areas to explore.
+There's nothing that you *need* to know in them to understand later parts of the book, so you can skip them if you want.
+I won't judge you, but I might be a little sad.

 <aside name="aside">

-Asides like this one contain historical notes, references to related topics, and suggestions of other areas to explore.
 Well, some do, at least.
-Most of them are just dumb jokes and goofy illustrations.
+Most of them are just dumb jokes and amateurish drawings.
 Sorry.

-You can skip them if you want.
-I won't judge you.

 </aside>

-### Exercises
+### Challenges

-The exercises at the end are to help you learn more.
-Instead of reviewing what the chapter already told you, they specifically force you to step off the guided path and explore on your own.
-They will make you research other languages, figure out how to implement other language features or otherwise get you to strike out on your own initiative.
+Each chapter ends with a few exercises.
+Unlike textbook problem sets which tend to rehash material you already covered, these are to help you learn *more* than what's in the chapter.
+They force you to step off the guided path and explore on your own.
+They will make you research other languages, figure out how to implement features or otherwise get you to strike out on your own.

 Boldly attack them and you'll come away with a broader understanding and possibly a few bumps and scrapes.
 Or skip them if you just want to stay inside